 When establishing a no-harvest buffer, the radius or size will depend on risk factors, which will have to be assessed by the harvester (i.e., the quantity and distribution of the feces, meteorological factors such as a predicted rain event, high winds, or drift that could result in spreading).

-The no-harvest buffer should be adequate for equipment usage without further spreading of contamination – especially when fecal matter is in the furrow where equipment or human (e.g. harvest crews) travel.
+The no-harvest buffer should be adequate for equipment usage without further spreading of contamination – especially when fecal matter is in the furrow where equipment or humans (e.g. harvest crews) travel.
 Document corrective actions implemented by a food safety professional (e.g., removal of a hazard, harvest buffers, destruction of crop, implementation of longer-term strategies to minimize on-going risk, etc.).

 When setting “no-harvest” buffers, conduct a root cause investigation to better understand the risk in relation to a set of site-specific conditions and document the findings.
 Reference the Root Cause Guidance.